-Prior to November 26, 2021, Series A, Series AH, Series AT5, Series T5, Series AT8 and Series T8 securities of certain Funds were available for purchase under the deferred sales charge option (the "Deferred Sales Charge option") and the low load sales charge option (the "Low Load Sales Charge option").
-However, as of November 26, 2021, the Deferred Sales Charge option and the Low Load Sales Charge option are no longer available for purchase on these series of securities.
-Investors that purchased securities of the Funds under the Deferred Sales Charge and Low Load Sales Charge purchase options prior to November 26, 2021, may continue to hold such securities in their accounts.
-Switching securities of a Fund purchased under the Deferred Sales Charge option or the Low Load Sales Charge option to another Fund under the same purchase option, if available, continues to be permitted.
-Upon redemption, the deferred sales charge fee or the low load sales charge fee will generally be based on the purchase date of your original securities.
+Prior to November 26, 2021, Series A, Series AH, Series AT5, Series T5, Series AT8 and Series T8 securities of certain Funds were available for purchase under the deferred sales charge option (the "Deferred Sales Charge option").
+However, as of November 26, 2021, the Deferred Sales Charge option is no longer available for purchase on these series of securities.
+Investors that purchased securities of the Funds under the Deferred Sales Charge purchase option prior to November 26, 2021, may continue to hold such securities in their accounts.
+Switching securities of a Fund purchased under the Deferred Sales Charge option to another Fund under the same purchase option, if available, continues to be permitted.
+Upon redemption, the deferred sales charge fee will generally be based on the purchase date of your original securities.